 The design is conscious of the value of permeable landscape and accordingly integrates generous planting to the eastern and western elevations.
 The atrium frames the public aspect of the building, it is transparent, open – an interactive space that encourages a sense of community both within the building and from the street.
 The building aspires to provide a workplace that fosters enthusiasm, a sanctuary for its occupants and a destination for its visitors.

-Project delivered in association with Hogg and Lamb.
+Credit – Project delivered in association with Hogg & Lamb

 Awards – Commercial Architecture (Commendation) – Australian Institute of Architects, Brisbane Regional Architecture Awards, 2021